 You know that LinkedIn is a great place to meet people, but that doesn’t mean you can message people whenever you want to.
 After all, some people are a lot more selective than others about whom they’ll accept friend requests from, and if your messages get sent to the spam folder, you could be missing out on a lot of great business connections.

+However, LinkedIn has multiple inbuilt messaging choices available that you might be interested in.
 So, here’s how to successfully message people on LinkedIn.

 There are hundreds of ways to contact people on LinkedIn.
 Some work better than others.
 And it’s not always easy to figure out which techniques are best.
 There are many ways to contact people on LinkedIn.
 If people are being honest, they’ll say they feel uncomfortable messaging strangers on LinkedIn, especially those in positions of power.